 Patients receiving palliative care can continue curative treatments.
 Care can be rendered in hospitals, patients’ homes, nursing homes and various types of outpatient clinics.
 Although hospice and palliative care are different, hospice patients also receive palliative care; in fact, hospice is the leading provider of palliative care.
 Just because you’re receiving palliative care, doesn’t mean you’re need hospice services.
 It can take years to transition through the stages of palliative care, which include:

-- The first stage is for stable patients and focuses on developing and implementing a care plan.
+- The first stage, being for stable patients and focusing on developing and implementing a care plan.

-- The second is focuses on adjusting the care plan and emotional support for patients who are less stable.
+- The second stage, focusing on adjusting the care plan and emotional support for patients who are less stable.

-- The final stage is for patients in decline and focusses on transitioning the patient to hospice for end-of-life care.
+- The final stage, for patients in decline and focusses on transitioning the patient to hospice for end-of-life care.

 Hospice care continues palliative care, but the goals shift to meet the needs of a terminally patient in the last phases of their life.
 Generally, a patient is referred to hospice care when their doctor believes they have six months or less if the illness runs its natural course.
 Hospice care reduces costs of end-of-life care for patients and medical providers and improves quality of life.

 Plans of care are designed to manage symptoms and address physical needs; provide emotional care, comfort and spiritual support; maximize quality of life; and provide ongoing support and services for loved ones including bereavement

 - Home Care – a patient is provided with free equipment, supplies and medication.
 A member of a specially trained home hospice care team (which may include doctor, nurse, aide, social worker, chaplain or volunteer) visits a patient regularly to make sure they’re comfortable and living with dignity.
 Home care can be provided in a private residence, assisted living facility or nursing home.